Stranger6667/hypothesis-graphql/README.md

 - `Null` -> `graphql.NullValueNode` (a constant, not a function)

 They exist because classes like `graphql.StringValueNode` can't be directly used in `map` calls due to kwarg-only arguments.

+## License

+The code in this project is licensed under [MIT license](https://opensource.org/licenses/MIT).
+By contributing to `hypothesis-graphql`, you agree that your contributions will be licensed under its MIT license.